310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Keito %}
-We have a normal car too.
+We have a normal car, too.
 We have a lot of work at the temple that needs us to go around everywhere, so my brother put the benefit and the interest for cars together, and started collecting vehicles.

 Kiryuu saw his motorbike and was incredibly impressed.
 {% endbubble %}

 {% bubble Tsumugi %}
 Hmm, your brother does seem the type to like that stuff.
-But I’m kinda bad at dealing with him~ Whenever we meet he starts lecturing me.
+But I’m kind of bad at dealing with him~ He starts lecturing me whenever we meet.

-Well, you were like that in the past too.
+Though, well, you were like that in the past, too.
 {% endbubble %}

 {% bubble Keito %}